metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Selfless/WayOfTheSelfless.md

 ### Limit Break

-Starting when you choose this tradition at 3rd level, you can choose to use  Limit Break to push you body beyond its limits and perform incredible feats.
+Starting when you choose this tradition at 3rd level, you can choose to use Limit Break to push your body beyond its normal limits and perform incredible feats of speed and strength.
 When you move or attack, you can activate Limit Break as a reaction.

 When you activate limit break, you immediately:
-- Gain a point of exhaustion
+- Increase your exhaustion level by 1
-- Gain 1 ki per level of exhaustion you have
+- Gain 1 ki per level of exhaustion you now have

 Until your next turn:
 - You ignore the effects of exhaustion
-- You have advantage on attacks
+- You add your Wisdom modifier to your rolls to hit and your damage
-- You critical hit on a 19 or 20
+- You score a critical hit on a roll of a 19 or 20
-- Your attacks deal an additional 1d4 damage
 - You have advantage on ability checks
 - You can perform the dash action as a bonus action
-- Enemies have disadvantage on ranged weapon attacks against you

 ### Exhaustion